veigaribo/qveen/README.md

 ## Parameters

 Generation is done based on parameter files.
-A parameter file should contain TOML and optionally a table with metadata, named `meta` by default.
+A parameter file should contain data in one of the supported formats, which currently are TOML and YAML (and therefore JSON) and optionally an object with metadata, named `meta` by default.

+The `meta` should be just a regular TOML table or YAML dictionary, depending on the chosen format.

 Files will be generated from templates with access to the values provided in the parameter file.